aavotins/HiQBioDiv_EGVs/docs/04-RawGeodata.md

 ```

-## TopographicMap {#Ch04.04}
+## Topographic Map {#Ch04.04}

-To ensure the research process at the University of Latvia, the third (completed
+To support research process at the University of Latvia, the third (completed
 by January 1, 2018) and fourth (unfinished) versions of the Latvian Geospatial
 Information Agency's topographic map M:10000 vector geodatabase were received.
 The most recent version is available for [public viewing](https://kartes.lgia.gov.lv/karte/?x=311986.74&y=506887.35&zoom=3&basemap=topokarte),
-but access to vector data is restricted.
+but access to the vector data is restricted.

 For the purposes of this project, the ESRI geodatabase has been converted to a
-geopackage file.
+GeoPackage file.
 As part of the file format change, geometries (empty, their
 validity checked and corrected where necessary) and coordinate system have
 been checked.

 Files were stored at `Geodata/2024/TopographicMap/`.

-After dealing with each database seperately, layers used in this project were
+After processing each database separately, we combined the layers used in this
-combined, preffering the most timely per mapping page.
+project, selecting the most recent layer per map sheet.
 These layers are:

-- `bride_L`, describing bridges as lines;
+- `brigde_L`, describing bridges as lines;

 - `bridge_P`, describing bridges as points;